sqlalchemyorg/sphinx-paramlinks/README.rst

   lookup, using the ``:obj:`` role; then the parameter name is applied separately to produce the final reference link.

+* The paramlinks are also added to the master index as well as the list of domain objects, which allows them to be searchable through the searchindex.js system.  (new in 0.3.0)

 Compatibility
 =============